 "I concluded it was the right church, just the wrong people.
 The church was very segregated.
 You know, if you have the love of God in your heart, it seems like you wouldn't do that.
 That has changed fairly significantly since that time," Carson said.

-Given the denomination's traditional concern for religious freedom, some Adventists have been upset by Carson's recent comments that the U.S. should not elect a Muslim president.
+Some Adventists have been upset by Carson's recent comments that the U.S. should not elect a Muslim president.
 He stood by that position in the interview, and said those who object probably don't understand Islamic law, which he said "is not consistent with" the U.S. understanding of religious liberty.

 Last May, Seventh-day Adventist officials issued a statement taking note of Carson's candidacy.
 It emphasized the church's longstanding support for the separation of church and state and said it was crucial for Adventists to continue keeping politics out of the pulpit during this election season.